-- (a) Cooperation with United States Trustee. - (1) The trustee or debtor in possession in chapter 11 and chapter 11 subchapter V cases, debtors in business chapter 13 cases, and debtors in chapter 12 cases are required to cooperate with the United States trustee by furnishing all information the United States trustee requires to supervise the administration of the estate. - (2) All debtors in possession and trustees must use forms substantially complying with the forms for financial reporting established by the United States trustee, unless the United States trustee authorizes modifications in a particular case and except as provided below.
+(a) Cooperation with United States Trustee.

+- (1) The trustee or debtor in possession in chapter 11 and chapter 11 subchapter V cases, debtors in business chapter 13 cases, and debtors in chapter 12 cases are required to cooperate with the United States trustee by furnishing all information the United States trustee requires to supervise the administration of the estate. - (2) All debtors in possession and trustees must use forms substantially complying with the forms for financial reporting established by the United States trustee, unless the United States trustee authorizes modifications in a particular case.